Jeomon/Plan-Agent-with-Meta-Agent/src/agent/tool/prompt/generate.md

 ### NOTE:
 - Generate the tool using the provided template, ensuring all specifications and responsibilities are met.
+- For information retrieval from internet try to use api calls rather than web scraping.
-- Don't pass api key as a tool parameter.
+- Don't mention the api key as a property or parameter in the Pydantic Model or in the function signature.
 - Strictly follow the json response format and tool template for the tool definition.
 - Tool definition (the code block) is error-free.